HipGraph/iSpLib/README.md

 ## Performance and Testing

-When compared to PyTorch Sparse, a 2-layer GCN implemention with 10 epochs is-
+When compared to PyTorch Sparse, a 2-layer GCN implemention with 10 epochs is typically-

-- **2.57x** faster on Cora dataset
+- **2.5x** faster on Cora dataset
-- **2.05x** faster on Reddit dataset
+- **2x** faster on Reddit dataset

 [Note: The speedup varies depending on the system condition.]